-F1 cars do have a clutch, but not in the same way that your manual car has a clutch.
+F1 cars do have a clutch, but not in the same way that your manual road car has a clutch.
 F1 car clutches operate automatically for all gear changes during a race, but they are operated manually at the start of the race to get into first gear, and sometimes if the driver spins or needs to reverse.

-If you were to sit in an F1 car, you may wonder where the clutch is, as there is no pedal.
-Although this might not be a shock to drivers of an automatic car, those used to a manual may be confused.
-So, let’s go into more detail about the clutch in an F1 car.
+If you were to sit in an F1 car, you may wonder where the clutch is, as there is no third pedal.
+Although this might not be a shock to drivers of an automatic car, those used to a manual may be wondering how the car has a clutch without a pedal.
+So, let’s go into more detail about the clutch on F1 cars.

 How Does A Clutch Work?

-The clutch is something that drivers of manual cars will be very aware of, however automatic cars don’t have clutch pedals, so it may be something you are unfamiliar with.
-We will go into the differences of the clutch mechanisms in both of these types of transmission in a minute, but first let’s discuss what a clutch is.
+The clutch is something that drivers of manual cars will be very aware of, but automatic cars don’t have clutch pedals, so it may be something you are unfamiliar with.
+We will go into the differences between the clutch mechanisms in both of these types of transmission shortly, but first let’s discuss what a clutch is.

 Your car’s internals are made up of many different components.
 The main ones to consider here are the engine and the transmission.
 Of course, the engine is what drives the car, giving it power via combustion of fuel.
-The transmission is something you may not be as familiar with, but it is an integral part that helps to make the most of the engine’s power.
+The transmission (often referred to as the gearbox) is something you may not be as familiar with, but it is an integral part that helps to make the most of the engine’s power.